Maine Mendoza

 Beyond Eat Bulaga!, Mendoza featured in the 2015 film My Bebe Love: #KiligPaMore, for which she won Best Supporting Actress at the 41st Metro Manila Film Festival.
 She was the lead actress in the 2016 film Imagine You & Me, where she also wrote and sang its theme song.
-Mendoza has a passion for writing, having been a blogger even before she entered show business.
 In October 2017, she released her first autobiographical book entitled Yup, I Am That Girl., which is an unfiltered version of her personal blog Pessimistic Optimist Bella.

 Early life

 Maine Mendoza was born as Nicomaine Dei Capili Mendoza on March 3, 1995, in Santa Maria, Bulacan, Philippines to Mary Ann and Teodoro Mendoza.
-Mary Ann is an accountant who owns a number of gasoline stations in Bulacan while Teodoro is an engineer who ventures on road construction business.
+Mary Ann is an accountant who owns a number of gasoline stations in Bulacan while Teodoro is an engineer with ventures in road construction.
 She has two brothers and two sisters.
 All of the names of her siblings also start with "Nico".

-She finished her high school at St. Paul College of Bocaue in Bulacan.
-She completed a bachelor's degree in hotel, restaurant and institution management major in culinary arts at De La Salle-College of St. Benilde.
+She finished high school at St. Paul College of Bocaue in Bulacan.
+She completed her bachelor's degree in hotel, restaurant and institution management major in culinary arts at De La Salle-College of St. Benilde.
 She had her internship at The Sagamore in Bolton Landing, New York.

 Career

 Acting career

-In the early part of 2015, Mendoza posted a Dubsmash compilation on Facebook, which she impersonated Kris Aquino that went viral with one million views overnight.
+In the early part of 2015, Mendoza posted a Dubsmash compilation on Facebook, where she impersonated Kris Aquino; the video went viral with one million views overnight.
 This earned her the title "Queen of Dubsmash" in the Philippines.
 Subsequently, she was cast as Yaya Dub (also known as Divina Ursula Bukbukova Smash), the personal assistant of Lola Nidora (portrayed by Wally Bayola), on Eat Bulaga!s "Juan For All, All For Juan" segment and first appeared on July 4, 2015.
 Her character in the segment was paired with fellow Eat Bulaga! co-host Alden Richards that was done without any script, on July 16, 2015, in the romantic-comedy sketch portion of the show titled "Kalyeserye."
 The couple became popularly known as AlDub, a combination of Richards' first name and Mendoza's character in "Kalyeserye."
 Their pairing resulted to their wide exposure and to the further increase of the TV ratings of Eat Bulaga!
 In November 2015, Mendoza joined the cast of Princess in the Palace as Chef Elize, her first appearance in an actual teleserye.
 In December 2015, she appeared as a guest star in the TV sitcom Vampire Ang Daddy Ko and in the Sunday noontime variety show Sunday PinaSaya.

 Mendoza and Richards starred in a 2015 Metro Manila Film Festival (MMFF) entry entitled My Bebe Love #KiligPaMore together with Vic Sotto and Ai-Ai de las Alas.
 Jose Javier Reyes, the director of the film, confirmed the inclusion of Mendoza in the motion picture.
 Mendoza plays Anna Carillo, the stubborn and rebellious child of Vic Sotto's character.
 She was given the Best Supporting Actress award by the MMFF for her role.